LakhiniVoshadee/DiaryDrift-MobileApp/README.md

 ## Description

 **DiaryDrift** is a cross-platform mobile diary application built to help users seamlessly capture, organize, and manage their daily memories.
-Crafted with aesthetic vibes and a modern UI, DiaryDrift emphasizes intuitive user experience, robust functionality, and secure data handling.
+Crafted with aesthetic vibes and a modern UI, DiaryDrift [...]

 The app is developed using **React Native** with **Expo**, featuring state-of-the-art tools and technologies for both frontend and backend.
-Data persistence and authentication are powered by **Firebase**, while custom API functionalities leverage **Node.js**.
-State management ensures smooth navigation and data flow.
-The app supports core CRUD operations, allowing users to create, read, update, and delete diary entries with ease.
-Authentication is handled through Firebase Auth, providing secure access to user diaries.
+Data persistence and authentication are powered by **Firebas[...]

 DiaryDrift is built for Android devices, with a focus on performance, reliability, and user-centric design.